cxd309/coverage-paradox/README.md

 # coverage-paradox

-A typescript based demonstration of the coverage paradox
+Demonstration notebook for the coverage paradox